DannyMcwaves/ngSocial/README.md

 	<script src="/js/social.min.js"></script>

-## use the library to list your profiles.
+## using the library to list your profiles.

-Then use the directive in your page.
+use the directive in your page.

 	<button ng-profile={facebook:YOUR_NAME,twitter:YOUR_NAME,google:YOUR_NAME}> connect </button>